equinor/versioned-object/VersionedObject/docs/edgereifier.md

 Depending on the graph structure this might lead to changes in objects propagating along the edges in the graph, such that large parts of a graph must be updated whenever some or any objects are changed.

 ## Example
-[/TestVersionedObject/VersionedObjectTests.cs] VersionedObjectTests.TestEdgeReifier includes examples of using the edge reifier.
+[VersionedObjectTests.TestEdgeReifier](/TestVersionedObject/VersionedObjectTests.cs)  includes examples of using the edge reifier.

 This json as input:
 ```json